 Mobility is moving more towards app-driven enablement, this much we know to be true.
 Mobile apps are becoming the norm for any kind of customer interaction, thanks to more personalised engagement through analytics and Internet of Things (IoT) data.
 However, what we’re seeing so far is that enterprise infrastructure is an even more important driver for the channel and partners in the mobility space.

-Topics: Security, IoT, Mobility, Big Data, Analytics, channel, Cloud Computing, partners, technology, trends, 3rd platform, Converged Infrastructure, resellers, big data, BYOD; celebrating mobility, Internet of Things (IoT), IT infrastructure, 2016
+Topics: Security, IoT, Mobility, Big Data, Analytics, Channel, Cloud Computing, Partners, Technology, Trends, 3rd Platform, BYoD, Converged Infrastructure, Resellers, Internet of Things (IoT), IT Infrastructure

 Tristan Gwinnell, Cloud Solutions EMEA, Avnet, takes a look at what cloud really means

 The term cloud means different things to different people.
 For consumers the cloud might be where they store their music and photographs.
 For others it might be Google Apps or Office365.
 If you’re a business user it could be a cloud-hosted application.
 If you run a datacentre it could be a way of optimising hardware.
 The list goes on.

 All of these are types of cloud – essentially a means of providing computer hardware and software via the internet.
 In ‘technology years’ the cloud has been around for a long time.
 Salesforce launched in the 1990s with a mission to end software.
 Recently the technology has come in to its own and there has been a rapid increase in the types and number of cloud services and suppliers.